johnstonbl01/clementinejs/versions/standard.md

 ### Install Clementine.js

-There are 2 ways to install Clementine.js:
+There are 3 ways to install Clementine.js:

 - Clone the GitHub Repository
+- Clone using Manualfork
 - Install via Yeoman Generator

 Both options are similar, and a matter of preference.